oktadev/okta-blog/_source/_posts/2021-01-27-okta-ansible.md

 Servers enroll in your project to apply the same security configuration using an ASA agent with a project enrollment token.
 The ASA agent periodically checks for updates in Okta to update the server configuration.

-To get your servers running with Okta, lets create a project and get an enrollment token:
+To get your servers running with Okta, let's create a project and get an enrollment token:

 1. Access Okta ASA as Administrator.
 2. Click **Projects** and then select or create a new project.